python-semantic-release/python-semantic-release/docs/migrating_from_v7.rst

 these is up to the specific parsers in use.
-You can read more detail about using commit parser options in :ref:`commit_parser_options <config-commit_parser_options>`, and if you need to parse multiple commit styles for a single project it's recommended that you create a parser following :ref:`commit-parser-writing-your-own-parser` that is tailored to the specific needs of your project.
+You can read more detail about using commit parser options in :ref:`commit_parser_options <config-commit_parser_options>`, and if you need to parse multiple commit styles for a single project it's recommended that you create a parser following :ref:`commit_parser-custom_parser` that is tailored to the specific needs of your project.

 .. _breaking-version-variable-rename: